PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/Xjhbvff.png)
 * Here we can add our own client IP and/or allow access from Azure Portal.
-* Ultimately, enforcing MFA as a mandatory requirement for all accounts in the organisation would stop part of the attack when the intruder logs in as a service account user.
+* Ultimately, enforcing MFA as a mandatory requirement for all accounts in the organisation would stop a part of the attack when the intruder logs in as a service account user.

 #### MONITOR
-* Both resources can be monitored, hence audit logs collected and analyzed.
-For this we can use the same approach as for previous challenges where we added diagnostic settings to forward to logs to the log analytics workspace / Sentinel.
+* Both resources can be monitored so that audit logs collected and analyzed.
+For this we can use the same approach as for previous challenges where we added diagnostic settings to forward logs to the log analytics workspace / Sentinel.

 **Azure Key Vault**
 ![](https://i.imgur.com/NfH97Tz.png)
 ![](https://i.imgur.com/DDGeqg3.png)

 **Azure Cosmos DB**
 ![](https://i.imgur.com/IH9etzG.png)
 ![](https://i.imgur.com/HORnF22.png)

 * After some time we can see in Sentinel that the logs are correctly ingested and can be further analyzed.
+**Hint: It can take about 5 minutes that logs are ingested in the table.
+Therefore you can try to access a blob file and come back later to check the logs.**

 ![](https://i.imgur.com/h5FmPRl.png)
 ![](https://i.imgur.com/sLEOdyA.png)
 ![](https://i.imgur.com/UQEnV6N.png)